maxsitt/insect-detect-docs/docs/deployment/analysis.md

 It is assumed that you already followed the instructions in the [classification](classification.md){target=_blank} step and successfully ran the [`classify/predict.py`](https://github.com/maxsitt/yolov5/blob/master/classify/predict.py){target=_blank}
-script to classify the cropped insect images and wrote the classification results to `*metadata_classified.csv`.
+script to classify the cropped insect images and write the classification results to `*metadata_classified.csv`.

 - Navigate to the `YOLOv5-cls` folder, in which you downloaded the